How Was World Wildlife Conservation Day Initiated?

 Illegal poachers killing the wild animals for their body parts and traffickers of exotic animals sold on the black market are not so far regarding their crimes than the rest of the criminal underground, including weapons and drugs dealers.

-The main reason why certain species of animals are being endangered is that someone is ready to pay a great deal of money to get an animal or animal part of his desire.
+The main reason why certain species of animals are endangered is that someone is ready to pay a great deal of money to get an animal or animal part of his desire, and this is where wildlife days such as World Wildlife Conservation Day are needed to raise awareness of these activities and how they can be combatted.

-The World Wildlife Fund reminds us of our responsibility to care for the natural world and work to ensure that every animal lives in a healthy habitat, free from hunger or extinction.
-That’s why they’re celebrating an extraordinary day on December the 4th each year.
+The World Wildlife Fund reminds us of our responsibility during World Wildlife Conservation Day and every day to care for the natural world and work to ensure that every animal lives in a healthy habitat, free from hunger or extinction.
+That’s why they’re celebrating an extraordinary day on December 4th each year.

 On World Wildlife Conservation Day, we should all be giving a little something back to help protect these beautiful animals and their habitats.